rarilu/distledger-sd/README.md

 mvn exec:java -pl DistLedgerServer -Dexec.args="<port> <qual>"
 ```

-Ommiting `-Dexec.args` will run with the default arguments `"2001 A"`
+Omitting `-Dexec.args` will run with the default arguments `"2001 A"`

 #### NamingServer